MSakamaki/angular-checklist/TRANSLATION.md

 ### Translation of content

-Translation of content is editing files in the `content` directory.
+Translation of content is editing files in the `content/[target lang]` directory.

-There are two types of files, copy the original and add the language code as follows:
-Please translate the file which added the language code.

-- .category ->.category. [language code]
-- XXXXXX.md -> XXXXXX. [language code] .md

 You don't have to make all the files at once. but when it's missing it will be displayed in original English.